-2019 Pre-Award Agreement CDBG Bricks & Mortar Applicants
+2021 Pre-Award Agreement CDBG Bricks & Mortar Applicants

-If the agency is awarded a 2019 Community Development Block Grant by the City of Loveland, I understand that the following will be required as a condition of receiving grant funds:
+If the agency is awarded a 2021 Community Development Block Grant by the City of Loveland, I understand that the following will be required as a condition of receiving grant funds:

 1. All entities receiving grant funds from the City must enter into a legal agreement defining the project, amount of allocated grant funds, terms of the grant and other specific details.
 No grant funds will be issued without a fully executed contract or for activities occurring prior to the fully executed contract date.
 2. All grant funds are issued on a reimbursement basis.
 Documentation of authorized expenses must be submitted and approved by the City before any funding will be disbursed to grant recipients.
 Authorized expenses must be dated on or after the executed contract date.
-3. CDBG funds will be available no earlier than October 1, 2019 and must be expended AND DRAWN no later than July 31, 2020 for Bricks & Mortar projects.
-Funds not drawn by July 31, 2020 may be reallocated to another project.
-4. When CDBG funds are used to purchase or rehabilitate property, a deed of trust may be executed to ensure affordability for a minimum of 20 years.
+3. CDBG funds will be available no earlier than October 1, 2021 and must be expended AND DRAWN no later than July 31, 2022 for Brick & Mortar projects.
+Funds not drawn by July 31, 2022 may be reallocated to another project.
+4. When CDBG funds are used to purchase or rehabilitate property, a deed of trust may be executed to ensure affordability for a minimum of five years and a maximum of 20 years based on the amount of the investment.
 5. If the approved grant is \$2,000 or more, affects a property with eight or more residential units, or is a public facility, Davis-Bacon regulations must be adhered to for the entire project.
 6. If grant funds are used to purchase or rehabilitate a residential unit built prior to 1978, all lead-based paint regulations must be adhered to.
 7. If grant funds are used for a project that has the potential of displacing occupants, the Uniform Relocation Act must be adhered to.
-8. All files shall be retained by the Subrecipient for a period not less than five years after the completion of the project.
+8. All files shall be retained by the Subrecipient for a period not less than four years after the completion of the project.
 9. All reports must be submitted by the due date listed at the top of the quarterly report.
 10. A member of the Affordable Housing Commission may make a site visit to agencies receiving grant funding from the City of Loveland.
 11. The Community Partnership Office will monitor the project.